by Catherine Haug

 How to Render Lard

 There are many websites that offer great descriptions of the method for rendering lard, so I won’t go into the details here.
-I can recommend two websites, with great photos:
+I can recommend these websites, with great photos:

 - The Nourishing Gourmet: How to Render Lard